 You need an ATS-friendly resume because most companies today use applicant tracking systems to manage the large number of applications they receive for each job posting.
 If your resume isn’t formatted or written to be ATS-compatible, it could be rejected before it ever reaches a recruiter or hiring manager.

-But you can find ATS-friendly versions of other resume formats — like functional and combination resumes focusing on skills.
-The proper use of fonts and graphics is more important than the placement of sections.
+But you can find ATS-friendly versions of other resume formats, like functional and combination resumes.
+Either of these formats is a good choice for a candidate who wants to emphasize skills over experience.
+The proper use of fonts and other formatting elements is more important than the placement of sections.

 You must be careful about what you include to get your resume past an ATS.